andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 TODO: Consider add more parameters to the request; in example request for attribute profiles etc, level of assurance (if the IdP in example support 2-factor).

-TODO: Discuss with the OpenID Connect folks how this message can be signed in the best way.
+TODO: Discuss with the OpenID Connect spec writers how this message can be signed in the best way.
 If the request is made as query string parameters, then HTTP-REDIRECT type signatures can be used.
 If the message is sent in the body as `application/x-www-form-urlencoded` then how should we sign it?
-Here I have proposed to send the request body JSON encoded instead, and then use [JSON simple Sign][] for the signature.
+Here I have proposed to send the request body JSON encoded instead, and then use [Magic Signatures][] for the signature.

 If the signature was valid, and the provider trust the consumer, the provider will respond with a new consumer key / secret pair, like this: